What is Lokelma and how is it used?

 DOSAGE AND ADMINISTRATION

 For initial treatment of hyperkalemia, the recommended dose of LOKELMA is 10 g administered three times a day for up to 48 hours.
-Administer LOKELMA orally as a suspension in water [see Reconstitution And Administration].
+Administer LOKELMA orally as a suspension in water [see DOSAGE AND ADMINISTRATION].

 For continued treatment, the recommended dose is 10 g once daily.
 Monitor serum potassium and adjust the dose of LOKELMA based on the serum potassium level and desired target range.
-During maintenance treatment, the dose may be up-titrated based on the serum potassium level at intervals of 1-week or longer and in increments of 5 g.
-The dose of LOKELMA should be decreased or discontinued if the serum potassium is below the desired target range.
+During maintenance treatment, up-titrate based on the serum potassium level at intervals of 1-week or longer and in increments of 5 g.
+Decrease the dose of LOKELMA or discontinue if the serum potassium is below the desired target range.
 The recommended maintenance dose range is from 5 g every other day to 15 g daily.

 Reconstitution And Administration